Your joint replacement journey

 For more information

-Phone the Elective Waitlist Service on 9431 2117 between 8.00am and 4:00pm, Monday to Friday or email Fremantle Hospital Waitlist
+For booking enquiries, phone the Elective Waitlist Service on 9431 2117 between 8.00am and 4:00pm, Monday to Friday or email Fremantle Hospital Waitlist